bbdimitriu/bbdimitriu.github.io/_posts/2023-01-14-early-adventures-zio-land.markdown

 The type of stream is `ZStream[Any, Throwable, Unit]`, because of the checkpointer transformation at the end.
 This means that I cannot just put some records into the Kinesis stream and use the ZStream above to read them on the other side of the pipe.

-But there is at least one easy solution: extend the `recordHandler` function at the end to add the element that it processes to a [ZIO Queue](https://zio.dev/reference/concurrency/queue) and then the elements can be de-queued in the test to do te assertions.
+But there is at least one easy solution: extend the `recordHandler` function at the end to add the element that it processes to a [ZIO Queue](https://zio.dev/reference/concurrency/queue) and then the elements can be de-queued in the test to do the assertions.

 ### Streaming a file from an AWS S3 location and sending it over to an HTTP server using a POST request
 I had no problems in this area.
 I used the [zio-s3](https://github.com/zio/zio-s3) library to obtain a ZStream reference to an S3 object and then I passed that reference to an [STTP client with a ZIO backend](https://sttp.softwaremill.com/en/latest/backends/zio.html) when I needed to make the POST request.
-It works well, it is non-blocking and the API is very simple:
+It works well, it is non-blocking, and the API is very simple:
 ```scala
 val objectLocation = ??? // the URI of the S3 object
 val httpServerUri = ???